Exabyte-io/documentation/docs/index.md

-# Overview

 Exabyte.io platform is the fastest way to design and develop new materials from concept to product.
 It is an all-in-one highly scalable framework for atomistic design, high fidelity simulations and large-scale data analytics.
-The [links] section below (#links) can direct reader to more in-depth explanation of what we are building and why [[1]](#links), quick demonstration of the scalability of our product [[2]](#links) and example case studies [[3]](#links).
+The [links](#links) section below can direct reader to sources of more in-depth explanation about what we are building and why [[1]](#links), quick demonstration of the scalability of our product [[2]](#links) and example case studies [[3]](#links).

 This documentation contains information about how our product works.
 You can search by using the search field in the top left corner or just read on.
 In case you find that something is missing or if you still have questions after reading this documentation, please <a class="text-muted" href="mailto:support@exabyte.io" target="_blank">contact us</a>.

 # Quickstart